nishchyapratapsingh/CoinData/readme.md

 # CoinData

 CoinData is a web application that provides real-time Bitcoin prices, interactive charts, and historical trends.
 It was developed during an AIthon, where participants were required to solve problem statements using AI tools like ChatGPT.
-The project fetches and displays live Bitcoin prices and visualizes historical data trends.
+The project fetches and displays live Bitcoin prices, visualizes historical data trends, and provides the latest Bitcoin-related news.

 ## Features

 - **Real-Time Bitcoin Prices:** Get up-to-date Bitcoin prices directly from the source.
 - **Interactive Charts:** View historical Bitcoin price trends with easy-to-understand charts.
-- **Bitcoin-Related News (Planned Feature):** Fetch the latest news articles related to Bitcoin using the NewsAPI (Currently not integrated).
+- **Bitcoin-Related News:** Fetch the latest news articles related to Bitcoin using the NewsAPI.

 ## Installation